-While you're steeped in engagement bliss, you might just be blissfully unaware that your mother is teeming with concerns, worries, and even demands.
+While you're steeped in engagement bliss, you might be blissfully unaware that your mother is teeming with concerns, worries, and even demands.
 And that, our expert warns, could be a recipe for conflict.
-So here are five wedding fights you might have with your mom, and how to solve (or even avoid!) every single one.
+So here are five wedding fights you might have with your mom, and how to solve (or even avoid) every single one.

-Possibly the most difficult disagreement of them all is when a mother doesn't approve of her daughter's partner.
-"This is among the trickiest issues I ever work with clinically," Duffy admits.
+Possibly the most difficult disagreement of them all is when a mother doesn't approve of her child's partner.
+"This is among the trickiest issues I ever work with clinically," Duffy says.
 Because this is such a painful disagreement, Duffy recommends seeking professional help in order to work through it.
 If you can talk it through, you could "[sidestep] what might be a lifetime of avoidance and strife," he says.

 With all the monster-in-law stories we've heard, it might be hard to imagine a mother would feel threatened by her child's new mother-in-law.
 But Duffy has seen it happen.
 "Mothers sometimes feel as if the new mother-in-law is going to take her place in the life of their [child]," Duffy explains.
 Tell your mother that could never be the case, Duffy says.
 "Then it's critical that you protect time between you and your mother," he says, so your mother feels she is still a big and important part of your life.